Events

 10 a.m. – 11 a.m. – Museum without Glass

-Join our curators in a conversation about their favorite items from our collections, flip through books made hundreds of years ago, and get inspired by art up close and personal.
+Join HMML curators in a lively conversation about their favorite items from the collections.
+Attendees will have the rare opportunity to see and flip through books created hundreds of years ago, experiencing these works of art and history up close.

 Presenter